 The Montessori School seeks to assure economic diversity in our classrooms and to prevent any child enrolled in the School from having to leave due to a family fiscal crisis.
 We recognize that families who might not expect to be eligible for “financial aid” still qualify for a tuition break.
 The Variable Tuition Program allows families to pay tuition that is commensurate with their financial situation.
 Application for variable tuition takes place annually.
 The Montessori School encourages racial, ethnic, religious, and economic diversity.
 Currently, more than 35% of the students enrolled receive a variable tuition rate.

-3. Third priority is to consider all other requests, including new families.
+Priority 3 - Consider all other requests, including new families.

 For inquiries and more information please call 203-834-0440 or email firstname.lastname@example.org.